 And that’s it!
 I loved this project!

-We always appreciate your shares and pins and if you decide to give this a go, I would love to see a picture!
+I always appreciate your shares and pins and if you decide to give this a go, I would love to see a picture so tag @sawdustsisters on Instagram!

 Thanks for stopping by!

-If you like this project, be sure and check out our other wood projects!
+If you like this project, be sure and check out other wood projects!